Origin story: Riley

 Beneath every soft apology Riley whispers mid-kiss…every poem they jot down in the margins of cheap notebooks…and every quiet moan that slips out when praise is too much and not enough.

-There was the kid they used to be, sitting alone at the back row of a rural Oregon church, mouthing along to hymns they never believed in, in a body that never felt like home.
+There was the kid they used to be, sitting alone at the back row of a rural Oregon church, mouthing along to hymns they never quite believed in, in a body that never quite felt like home.

 Riley didn’t even have a name for themself back then.
 Just “him” in every roll call, “son” in every prayer, “boy” in every unspoken rule about how to walk, talk, behave, exist.